dakusui/jcunit/README.md

         }
     }
 ```

-The method 'createViolation' is a helper method defined in 'ConstraintManagerBase', that returns a new 'Violation' object.
-The first parameter to it can be any 'Serializable' object, which means you can use a string,
-an enum, int, short, or whatever an object which implements a 'Serializable' interface.
-You will use these objects in order to identify which test procedure should be applied.

 Now you enhance your test case so that it verifies the software under test behaves correctly in case invalid parameters are given.
 Let's assume that the SUT should return null if one of the parameters 'a', 'b', or 'c' is not valid.